Randy Marsh (South Park): Family

-Randy and Sharon are the parents of two children: 10-year-old son Stan and 13-year-old daughter Shelley.
+Randy is the father of two children: 10-year-old son Stan and 13-year-old daughter Shelley.
 Randy is generally a doting, well-meaning father to Stan, though their relationship has become strained in the several instances when Randy's irrational behavior and periodic alcoholism aggravate his son.
 As a result, Stan is usually led to question his father's intelligence.
 Randy has also taken an interest in learning how to play the same computer and video games Stan enjoys.
-Though Randy is often shown as being more fanatical in their upbringing efforts, Sharon has also been represented as an overzealous parent, such as when she kidnaps Officer Barbrady after he comes to investigate the disappearance of those Sharon had buried in her yard because she mistakenly thought they were Stan's murder victims.
 Randy has a habit of temporarily favoring alternatives to Catholicism and imposing his new beliefs on his family.
-He easily persuaded Sharon to become an atheist, but was less successful in getting his entire family enthused about converting to Mormonism.
+Randy easily persuaded Sharon to become an atheist, but was less successful in getting his entire family enthused about converting to Mormonism.
 Although not shy about explaining puberty to Stan, both Randy and Sharon are uncomfortable with the idea of having to talk with their son about sex and drugs.
 The relationship between the couple and their daughter Shelley has yet to receive significant attention on the show, although the episode "An Elephant Makes Love to a Pig" depicts them as taking Shelley's word over Stan's, at least at first.

-Jimbo Kern had been portrayed as being both Sharon's and Randy's brother during the show's run, but an interview with series cocreator Matt Stone established him as being Randy's half-brother.
-According to 2020's "Pandemic Special", however, Jimbo is indeed Sharon's brother.
+Jimbo Kern had been portrayed as being both Randy's and Sharon's brother during the show's run, but an interview with series cocreator Matt Stone established him as being Randy's half-brother.
+However, according to 2020's "The Pandemic Special", Jimbo is indeed Sharon's brother.
 As is the case with Shelley, whatever relationship either might have with Jimbo has not been the subject of any of the show's subplots.
 A similar situation exists with Marvin Marsh, a 102-year-old who lives with Randy and Sharon.
 Though he shares the same family name as Randy, both Randy and Sharon have acknowledged Marvin as their own father.
 The episode "Spookyfish" briefly featured Aunt Flo, an elderly aunt of Sharon's who is the personification of a woman's period.

+In other media

+Randy made a silent cameo appearance in the 2022 live-action/animated hybrid film Chip 'n Dale: Rescue Rangers.